 Refreshing aloe vera gel and juice have been well known for their healthy properties for thousands of years, even by Ancient Egyptians.
 This plant can be used both internally and externally.
 Externally, long before Cleopatra’s time, aloe vera had been effectively used to treat burns and digestive problems.

-Even though scientist cannot explain how this plant works, they have managed to identify some of the active substituents of its thick, spiky and fleshy leaves.
+Even though scientists cannot explain how this plant works, they have managed to identify some of the active substituents of its thick, spiky and fleshy leaves.

 Aloe vera benefits

-Aloe vera has anti-inflammatory substances, and its gel contains compounds which are used to reduce pain and swollen areas.
+Aloe vera has anti-inflammatory substances, and its gel contains compounds that are used to reduce pain and swollen areas.